Respiration is a chemical reaction that is fundamental to all living things. It happens in every cell of every plant and animal.

 Glucose + Oxygen –> Carbon Dioxide + Water + ENERGY

-Glucose and oxygen are transported to cells in blood and the waste products removed.
+Glucose and oxygen are transported to cells in the blood, and the waste products are removed.

 The process can also occur anaerobically if there is a shortage of oxygen.
 This can happen if you exercise really hard!

 glucose –> lactic acid